mshanGithub/msbotframework/specs/SdkPipelinesList.md

 # Bot Framework SDK Pipelines List
-Below is a list of significant pipelines for building and deploying the SDK products.
+Below is a list of pipelines and their .yml files for building and deploying the SDK products.

 ## Project: SDK_Public
   * builds